jtung0705/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
  ```
-working directory was /home/, and after running was /home/lecture1
+working directory was /home/

+after running was /home/lecture1

 I got this output because if you type ``cd [directory]``, it will change to the directory you mentioned in the command.
 Not an error.
 > cd file